19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spellcasting/Spellcasting.md

 To successfully cast a [Spell](Spells.md), you must make a [Check](../../Game%20Procedures/Check.md) using your [Spellcasting Ability](../The%20Spellcasting%20Disciplines/Spellcasting%20Ability.md).

 - The [DC](../../Game%20Procedures/DC.md) is equal to 10 + (2 x the [Spell's Level](../Spells/Spell%20Level.md)).
-- On a [Critical Success](../../Game%20Procedures/Dice%20Rolls/Critical%20Success.md) a [Critical Cast](../../Game%20Procedures/Dice%20Rolls/Critical%20Cast.md) occurs as well.
+- On a [Critical Success](../../Game%20Procedures/Dice%20Rolls/Critical%20Success.md) a [Critical Cast](../../Game%20Procedures/Dice%20Rolls/Critical%20Cast.md) occurs.

 If you fail the [Check](../../Game%20Procedures/Check.md):

 - The spell 'fizzles' (it does not happen).
 - Any [Mythril](../Mythril.md) powder is still consumed.
 - You take [Mythril Damage](../../Damage%20Types/Mythril%20Damage.md) equal to the [Spell's Level](../Spells/Spell%20Level.md) (*called Spellburn*).
-	- On a [Critical Failure](../../Game%20Procedures/Dice%20Rolls/Critical%20Failure.md), a [Critical Miscast](../../Game%20Procedures/Dice%20Rolls/Critical%20Miscast.md) occurs as well.
+- On a [Critical Failure](../../Game%20Procedures/Dice%20Rolls/Critical%20Failure.md), a [Critical Miscast](../../Game%20Procedures/Dice%20Rolls/Critical%20Miscast.md) occurs.

 ### Material Cost